RakhithJK/dbeaver-dbeaver-wiki/Localization.md

 #### Intellij IDEA Community
 ![](images/ug/Localize-Bundle-IDEA.png)

-Non-ASCII symbols are encoded to both uppercase and lowercase hex sequences (for example, \u00E3 and \u00e3).
+Non-ASCII symbols are encoded to uppercase and lowercase hex sequences (for example, \u00E3 and \u00e3).
 By default, only uppercase sequences are enabled in IntelliJ IDEA.
-Please be sure that you set the `idea.native2ascii.lowercase` property in the `idea.properties` file to `true` to avoid unintended changes, before starting your work.
+Before starting your work, Please set the `idea.native2ascii.lowercase` property in the `idea.properties` file to `true` to avoid unintended changes.

 ### Contribution
-Please note that according to the [Contribution guide](https://github.com/dbeaver/dbeaver/wiki/Contribute-your-code) it's required to add the issue number to the commit message.
-If there is no such issue, then you need to create one.
+Please note that according to the [Contribution guide](https://github.com/dbeaver/dbeaver/wiki/Contribute-your-code), it's required to add the issue number to the commit message.
+If there is no such issue, then you should create one.

 ### Push your changes